Erich Maria Remarque: Writing career

 Remarque had made his first attempts at writing at the age of 16.
 Among them were essays, poems, and the beginnings of a novel that was finished later and published in 1920 as The Dream Room (Die Traumbude).
 Between 1923 and 1926 he also scripted a comic series, Die Contibuben, drawn by Hermann Schütz, published in the magazine Echo Continental, a publication by the rubber and tire company Continental AG.

-After coming back from the war, the atrocities of war along with his mother’s death caused him a great deal of mental trauma and grief.
+After coming back from the war, the atrocities of war along with his mother's death caused him a great deal of mental trauma and grief.
 In later years as a professional writer, he started using "Maria" as his middle name instead of "Paul", to commemorate his mother.
-When he published All Quiet on the Western Front, he had his surname reverted to an earlier spelling – from Remark to Remarque – to dissociate himself from his novel Die Traumbude.
+When he published All Quiet on the Western Front, he had his surname reverted to an earlier spelling – from Remark to Remarque – to disassociate himself from his novel Die Traumbude.

 In 1927, he published the novel Station at the Horizon (Station am Horizont).
 It was serialised in the sports journal Sport im Bild for which Remarque was working.
 (It was first published in book form in 1998.)
 All Quiet on the Western Front (Im Westen nichts Neues) (1929), his career-defining work, was also written in 1927.
 Remarque was at first unable to find a publisher for it.
 Its text described the experiences of German soldiers during World War I. On publication it became an international bestseller and a landmark work in twentieth-century literature.
 It inspired a new genre of veterans writing about conflict, and the commercial publication of a wide variety of war memoirs.
 It also inspired dramatic representations of the war in theatre and cinema, in Germany as well as in countries that had fought in the conflict against the German Empire, particularly the United Kingdom and the United States.

 Riding on the tail of the success of All Quiet on the Western Front, a number of similar works followed from Remarque.
 In simple, emotive language, they described wartime and the postwar years in Germany.
-In 1931, after finishing The Road Back (Der Weg zurück), he bought a villa in Ronco, Switzerland with the substantial financial wealth that his published works had brought him.
+In 1931, after finishing The Road Back (Der Weg zurück), he bought a villa (Casa Monte Tabor) in Ronco, Switzerland with the substantial financial wealth that his published works had brought him.
 He planned to live both there and in France.

 On 10 May 1933, at the initiative of the Nazi propaganda minister Joseph Goebbels, Remarque's writing was publicly declared as "unpatriotic" and was banned in Germany.
 Copies were removed from all libraries and restricted from being sold or published anywhere in the country.